SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quoteinfo.md

 # QuoteInfo

-A Sale can have a quote and has then a 1-1 relationship with the QuoteInfo.
+A sale can have a quote and has then a 1-1 relationship with the `QuoteInfo`.

-Read-write Quote information.
+Read-write quote information.

 ## int QuoteId